 When to Induce Labor?

 Labor induction is the artificial start of the birth process through medical interventions or other methods.
 Despite growing in popularity, according to the American College of Obstetricians and Gynecologists (ACOG), labor should be induced only when it is riskier for the baby to remain inside the mother’s uterus than to be born.
 There are many reasons women elect to be induced, such as convenience and scheduling.
 But, generally, it’s best to let the body do its own thing.
-However, there are also several medical reasons for inducing labor.
-Your doctor will let you know if he/she thinks a labor induction is appropriate for your specific pregnancy and situation.
+Your doctor will let you know if they think a labor induction is appropriate for your specific pregnancy and situation.

 If You Choose Formula

 If you decide you want to incorporate formula into your feeding plan, there are some important things you’ll want to know–like, what’s in formula?
 How do you make a bottle?
 How much formula does your baby need?
 The answers may vary depending on your specific situation and the unique nutrition needs of your baby.
-It can be overwhelming at first, but don’t worry–you can do this!
-We’ve got a complete guide to give you all the information you need to get started.
+Don't worry—you can do this!
+If you have questions, we have a guide to formula feeding to give you the information you need to get started.